Acoustic guitar: Amplification

 Classical gut-string guitars lacked adequate projection, and were unable to displace banjos until innovations introduced helped to increase their volume.
 Two important innovations were introduced by United States firm C.F.
 Martin: steel strings and the increasing of the guitar top area; the popularity of Martin's larger "dreadnought" body size among acoustic performers is related to the greater sound volume produced.
 These innovations allowed guitars to compete with and often displace the banjos that had previously dominated jazz bands.
 The steel-strings increased tension on the neck; for stability, Martin reinforced the neck with a steel truss rod, which became standard in later steel-string guitars.

 An acoustic guitar can be amplified by using various types of pickups or microphones.
 However, amplification of acoustic guitars had many problems with audio feedback.
 In the 1960s, Ovation's parabolic bowls dramatically reduced feedback, allowing greater amplification of acoustic guitars.
 In the 1970s, Ovation developed thinner sound-boards with carbon-based composites laminating a thin layer of birch, in its Adamas model, which has been viewed as one of the most radical designs in the history of acoustic guitars.
 The Adamas model dissipated the sound-hole of the traditional soundboard among 22 small sound-holes in the upper chamber of the guitar, yielding greater volume and further reducing feedback during amplification.
 Another method for reducing feedback is to fit a rubber or plastic disc into the sound hole.

 The most common types of pickups used for acoustic guitar amplification are piezo and magnetic pickups.
 Piezo pickups are generally mounted under the bridge saddle of the acoustic guitar and can be plugged into a mixer or amplifier.
 A Piezo pickup made by Baldwin was incorporated in the body of Ovation guitars, rather than attached by drilling through the body; the combination of the Piezo pickup and parabolic ("roundback") body helped Ovation succeed in the market during the 1970s.

 Magnetic pickups on acoustic guitars are generally mounted in the sound hole, and are similar to those in electric guitars.
 An acoustic guitar with pickups for electrical amplification is called an acoustic-electric guitar.

 In the 2000s, manufacturers introduced new types of pickups to try to amplify the full sound of these instruments.
 This includes body sensors, and systems that include an internal microphone along with body sensors or under-the-saddle pickups.

 Types

 Historical and modern acoustic guitars are extremely varied in their design and construction.
-Some of the most important varieties are the classical guitar (Spanish Guitar/Nylon-stringed), steel-string acoustic guitar and lap steel guitar.
+Some of the most important varieties are the classical guitar (Spanish Guitar/Nylon-stringed), steel-string acoustic guitar and Colombian tiple.